• Email

 Prepare the Pop Tarts:

 6. Chill the tray of pop tarts in the refrigerator for at least 30 minutes.
-Once chilled, using a knife, gently pop holes through the top of the dough to let the steam escape during baking.
+Once chilled, using a knife, gently pop holes through the top of the dough to let steam escape during baking.

 Bake and Frost the Pop Tarts: